Monty Python Live (Mostly)

 Monty Python Live (Mostly) (also billed as Monty Python Live (Mostly): One Down, Five to Go) was a variety show by the Monty Python comedy group at The O2 in London in July 2014.
 Planned as a single performance for 1 July, it was expanded to 10 shows due to the high demand for tickets.
-It was their first live performance together in 16 years, the second without member Graham Chapman (who died in 1989) and the last with Terry Jones (died 2020).
+It was their first live performance together in 34 years, the second without member Graham Chapman (who died in 1989) and the last with Terry Jones (who died in 2020).

 The final date was broadcast in cinemas around the world on 20 July.
-Prior to this Eric Idle stated, “It is a world event and that’s really quite exciting.
+Prior to this Eric Idle stated, "It is a world event and that’s really quite exciting.
 It means we’re actually going to say goodbye publicly on one show.
 Nobody ever has the chance to do that.
-The Beatles didn’t get a last good night.”
+The Beatles didn't get a last good night."

 Overview

 In 2013, the Pythons lost a legal case to Mark Forstater, the producer of their second film, Holy Grail, over royalties for its musical adaptation Spamalot.
 They owed a combined £800,000 ($994,600) in legal fees and back royalties to Forstater.
 To pay these, a reunion show was proposed.
 It soon became apparent to the group that owing to his theatrical experience with the creation of Spamalot (and because his schedule was free), Eric Idle was best suited to supervise the production.
 He envisaged an extensive assembly of the best-known Python sketches; to facilitate costume changes, they would be linked by short video clips and elaborate routines of the troupe's songs.
 The latter would be performed by a full chorus line, choreographed by Arlene Phillips.
 The music was to be arranged and conducted by Idle's long-time collaborator, John Du Prez.
 The ten stage shows were held on 1–5 and 15–20 July 2014.
 Tickets for the first night of the show sold out in 43 seconds of being available to purchase.